AlexiaVoina/AlexiaVoina/README.md

 - 🌱 I’m currently learning Computer Science at Babeș-Bolyai University in Cluj-Napoca, Romania
 - 💡 I’m passionate about Software Development and Object-Oriented Programming
-- 🔭 I’m currently working on an app development project
 - 🎯 My goal is to become a full-stack developer
 - 👯 I’m looking to collaborate on any kind of projects
 - 📫 How to reach me: **alexiavoina2004@gmail.com**